Ntare-GAMA/alu-system_engineering-devops/web_server/README.md

 ##web_server
-A project by African Leadership University to practice on how to work with nginx and hosting websites online
+Working with nginx and hosting websites online